veryaery/ts_bitpattern/README.md

 # BitPattern

 This library relies entirely on bitwise operations to insert and extract numbers.
 No string manipulation.
-It does however use BigInts to support numbers larger than 53 bits, which may have minor performace or memory costs.
+It does however use BigInts to support numbers larger than JavaScript's maximum of 53 bits, which may have minor performace or memory costs.

 ## Example